tomwallis/PsyUtils/README.md

 It is **NOT** an experimental display software package.
 It is intended to compliment something like [PsychoPy](http://www.psychopy.org).

 It is intended only for internal use in [my](http://www.tomwallis.info) science at this stage.
-It is provided publicly to facilitate reproducibility of research. *Use these functions at your own risk.* Everything, including testing, is incomplete.
+It is provided publicly to facilitate reproducibility of research. *Use these functions at your own risk.* Everything, including testing, is incomplete and open to change at any time.

-## Subpackages
+## Submodules

  * ``image``.
 The ``image`` subpackage includes functions for filtering images and creating filtered noise stimuli, and otherwise interacting